 We are shaped by our thoughts; we become what we think.
 When the mind is pure, joy follows like a shadow that never leaves. – Buddha

 My aunt believes that the reason of her misfortunes can be anyone or anything but herself.
 She believes into metaphysical interference with her destiny and blames the witches (I’m not joking) and “well-wishers” for all the hell breaking loose in her life.
 If anything even remotely goes in harmony she sits and waits for the good times to be over embracing herself in expectation of the worst still to come.
-She is complete and utter fatalist.
-The pattern of her thoughts is wearing dark shadows.
+She is an utterly fatalistic person.
+The pattern of her thoughts wears dark shadows.
 She blames the world for her unhappiness.
 Moreover she waits for somebody to take responsibility for that.

 The truth is simple.
 It is way easier to blame the world for your missteps than to see things for what they really are.
 It is way easier to be a victim of negative thoughts without any intentions to change.
 But where is the fun part of living like that?